alexandergrib/fitness_master/README.md

 ---
 ## About

-The purpose of this project was to build an app where users can tailor their exercise routines to suit their need and keep record of their achievements.
+The purpose of this project was to build a website where users can tailor their exercise routines to suit their needs and keep record of their achievements.

 ---